Richie Shaffer

-Richard Michael Shaffer (born March 15, 1991) is a retired American professional baseball infielder who is now a live video gaming personality on the streaming platform Twitch, performing under the character name "Dicky Danger".
-He previously played in Major League Baseball (MLB) for the Tampa Bay Rays.
-Since retiring from baseball, he has also begun to pursue writing and in October 2020 published his debut novel: The Eight of Earth: A Novel.
+Richard Michael Shaffer (born March 15, 1991) is an American former professional baseball third baseman and first baseman.
+He played in Major League Baseball (MLB) for the Tampa Bay Rays.
+Since retiring from baseball, he is a live video gaming personality on the streaming platform Twitch, performing under the character name "Dicky Danger".
+He has also begun to pursue writing and in October 2020 published his debut novel: The Eight of Earth: A Novel.

 Career

 Amateur

 Shaffer was drafted by the Los Angeles Dodgers in the 25th round of the 2009 Major League Baseball draft out of Providence High School in Charlotte, North Carolina.
 He did not sign and attended Clemson University.
 During his college baseball career with the Clemson Tigers, he hit .325/.449/.562 with 30 home runs and 137 runs batted in.
 In 2011, he played collegiate summer baseball with the Chatham Anglers of the Cape Cod Baseball League.